Just0Focus/Vid2Gif/README.md

 ## GifSplitter.py

 GifSplitter.py splits a GIF file into individual PNG frames and saves them in a directory.
-The output directory will have the same name as the original file with "_frames" appended.
+The output directory will have the same name as the original file with "--frames" appended.

 ### Attributes
 - `fileIn`: The path to the GIF file to be processed.
-- `fileOut`: The directory to save the frames (default: `<original_filename>_frames`).
+- `fileOut`: The directory to save the frames (default: `<original_filename>--frames`).

 ## ResizePNGs.py